Dianne Feinstein: Decline in health

 In March 2023, Feinstein was diagnosed with shingles and hospitalized.
 She then suffered complications, including encephalitis (which caused swelling in her brain) and Ramsay Hunt syndrome (which caused paralysis on the left side of her face and problems with her balance and eyesight).
 These complications delayed her return to the Senate.
 Feinstein, then 89, returned to the Senate floor in early May 2023 after a 10-week absence.
 At the time, she used a wheelchair and was described as frail and noticeably thinner.
 Soon after her return, when asked about her absence, Feinstein told reporters: "I've been here.
 I've been voting".
 This remark raised further questions about her memory.

-On July 17, 2023, Feinstein ceded power of attorney to her daughter, Katherine.
+At some point in or before July 2023, Feinstein ceded power of attorney to her daughter, Katherine.
 In August 2023, Feinstein was hospitalized after falling at her home in San Francisco.
 A spokesperson said it was "a minor fall" and Feinstein was subsequently cleared to return home.